 Diagram-style: Usually helps when there are plenty of molecular structures involved.

-Infographic style: Is preferred when you have images with high visual impacts and text to be incorporated in the same diagram.
+Infographic style: Preferred when you have images with high visual impacts and text to be incorporated into the same diagram.
 You can try the Mind the Graph’s infographic Maker.

-Comic type: Most appropriate type for communicating in magazines.
+Comic type: The most appropriate type for communicating in magazines.

 The pictorial communications are well-received by the audience in the gathering.
 Similarly, a few-page long article is concisely presented in one image by a visual abstract.